Archaea-Lab/Omnipose_Cellprofiler-Pipeline/README.md

 ### INSTALLATION OF CELLPROFILER
 *CellProfiler was installed using the default instructions from their website (cellprofiler.org)*

-### INSTALLATION OF LabelsToROIs
-*LabelsToROIs is a imageJ FIJI macro installed using its default instructions (https://labelstorois.github.io)*

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## SEGMENTATION OF CELLS